srcimon/screwbox/docs/blog/2026-02-16-illumination-reworked.md

 Hello everyone,

-the last three versions of ScrewBox put huge effort to improve the game illumination:
+the last three versions of ScrewBox made a huge effort to improve the game illumination:

 The overall performance was improved significantly by improving the speed of the internally used image filters and algorithms.